angelsl/reWZ/README.md

 Otherwise, reWZ is pretty well documented (via inline XMLdoc), but if you have any questions, feel free to send angelsl a message.

+If you are dumping or otherwise reading the entire WZ file, it is recommended that you read the entire file into memory before parsing, or the parser could take a very long time.

 ##License
 reWZ is licensed under the GNU GPL v3.0 with Classpath Exception.